P7XCKD/NF/Notes Factory/Semister 4/NWA/NWA p3 router configuration.md

 place 2 router
 click on router
 in physical tab
-turn off switch
+turn off power switch
-first drag and drop the serial port from the below and place it in the router and then turn on switch likewise do for 2nd router and connect both (i used connect automatically)
+first drag and drop 2 serial port from the below and place it in the router and then turn on switch likewise do for 2nd router and connect both the serial ports
+(i used connect automatically)

+assign ip address to both routers and turn on the port switch and then connect both router